Lersgeeb/AutoHashcat/README.md

 Second, a battery of mask attacks without wordlist.

-Third, a battery of masks + wordlist.
+Third, a battery of wordlist + mask attacks.

-Fourth, a battery of wordlist + masks.
+Fourth, a battery of mask + wordlist attacks.

 Finally, it will bruteforce all possible characters incrementally up to 7 characters.